 If you want to mine Dogecoin, you need to understand some associated technicalities.
 Mining is when you use your computer to process Dogecoin transactions by other people, and in return, you get Dogecoin.
 This is more like work done to earn traditional fiat money.

 Mining cryptocurrencies is advised for advanced users only, as it requires a lot of technical knowledge, including blockchain.
 If you are interested, read more here.

 Note: These online faucets and exchanges are not owned or maintained by Dogecoin.
-While we are satisfied they are trustworthy, reliable services – please use at your own risk because some of these faucets may contain malware.
+While we are satisfied they are trustworthy, reliable services – please use them at your own risk because some of these faucets may contain malware.

 How long does it take to mine Dogecoin?

-We played it safe and used the Reddit bot to illustrate mining dogecoin.
+We played it safe and used the Reddit bot to illustrate mining Dogecoin.
 Let’s get started with sodogetip!
-Sodogetip is a new on-chain dogecoin tipping bot for Reddit, the most transparent cryptocurrency tipping bot on Reddit.
+Sodogetip is a new on-chain Sogecoin tipping bot and it is the most transparent cryptocurrency tipping bot on the social media discussion platform.